Open archaeology, open source?

 None 60 12.1%

 These caveats notwithstanding, the open-archaeo directory and the supplemental data from the GitHub API provide a rich resource to explore the nature of collaborative software engineering in archaeology.
 Here we employ exploratory data analysis (sensu Tukey 1977) to identify and describe overall patterns visible in this rich dataset.
 In Section 4, our focus is on examining the general state of open source archaeological software and resource development.
 In Section 5, we refine our analysis to examine development processes, with specific focus on collaborative experiences.
 Finally, in Section 6, we apply network analysis methods to investigate the formation of broader collaborative communities.
-Our analyses combine to support our objectives of understanding what kinds of software and resources archaeologists are making, and how they create these tools in response to specific needs and use-cases, as afforded by offline social and professional connections, and within the context of an emerging community of practice.
+Our analyses combine to support our objectives of understanding what kinds of software and resources archaeologists are making, how they create these tools in response to specific needs and use-cases, and how this work is situated within the context of an emerging community of practice.

 The quantitative analyses and figures presented here were generated with R version 4.3.1 (2023-06-16) (R Core Team 2023).
 The full data and code is available in the compendium that accompanies this paper (Roe and Batist 2024).